encryptedmessaging/emp/README.md

 both Read Receipts that Purge the network of read messages, and an extra identification field to prevent clients from having to decrypt every single incoming message.

+** You can check out some more detailed information in the GitHub Wiki! **

 Submodules
 ----------